tc39/proposal-random-functions/README.md

 > [!NOTE]
 > [Issue 19](https://github.com/tc39/proposal-random-functions/issues/19) discusses what algorithm to use.
 Current plan uses 2 64-bit chunks if the lo-hi range contains less than 2^63 values.
 If the range is larger, the algorithm uses approximately N+1 64-bit chunks, where N is the number of 64-bit chunks it takes to represent the range in the first place (with an ignorable chance of rejection, requiring another set of chunks).
 Either way, *every* int in the range is possible and has a uniform chance, unlike `Random.number(lo, hi, {step:1})` for large ranges.
+(For `.int()`, if the range leaves the safe integer range, the values have non-uniform chances but are relative to the number of integers they represent, so the statistics are as close to uniform as possible.)

 ## `Random.bigint(lo: BigInt, hi: BigInt, stepOrOptions: (BigInt or RandomOptions)?): BigInt` ##